rohshall/podcaster/README.md

 ### Coming soon

 1. Remember downloaded podcasts in a file in the data directory so that we don't re-download even if the file was deleted.
-2. Support checking and downloading selected podcasts.
-3. Create a shell script to run the program.
+2. Create a shell script to run the program.
-4. Support Scala native.
+3. Support Scala native.

 ## Usage
 ```
-sbt run
+sbt run [list|download]
 ```